Skip to content

 Did you know that most delivery exceptions are not caused by the delivery carrier?
 Thus, it is incumbent on you, the shipper, to make the difference in proactively avoiding every delivery exception that will affect your customers’ delivery experience.

-The Impact of An Delivery Exception On Your eCommerce Business.
+1. The Impact of An Delivery Exception On Your Ecommerce Business.

-As a delivery exception is not totally the fault of the delivery carrier, I think it is important to clearly define what a delivery exception is.
-To explain, the definition below encompasses both the eCommerce operation as well as final-mile delivery.
-Again, delivery exceptions are not always caused by the carrier.
-Additionally, this definition does not automatically assume that a delivery exception results in a late delivery.
-Especially for a proactive shipper and carrier, a delivery exception does not need to result in a disappointed customer.
-So here is my definition of a delivery exception:
+I think it is important to clearly define what a delivery exception is because it is not always the last-mile delivery carrier’s fault.
+To explain, the definition below encompasses both the shipping order fulfillment operation as well as final-mile delivery carrier.
+Another characteristic of a delivery exception is that it does not always result in a late delivery.
+So, especially for a proactive shipper and carrier, a delivery exception does not need to result in a disappointed customer.
+To summarize, below is my definition of a delivery exception:

-“A delivery exception is a shipment status event that when it occurs may delay the transit of a shipment.
+“A delivery exception is an unexpected shipment status event that when it occurs may delay the transit of a shipment.
 This in turn, may prevent on-time delivery or even may prevent delivery at all.”

-One bad customer delivery experience leads to 3 disastrous results: both now and in the future.
-Indeed for eCommerce businesses, many think customer delivery as an afterthought and they leave it up to the delivery carriers.
+Did you know that one bad customer delivery experience can lead to 3 disastrous results: both now and in the future?
+Indeed for ecommerce businesses, many think customer delivery as an afterthought and they leave it up to the delivery carriers.
 However, here’s the thing: poor delivery experiences can have a serious cost to your brand.
-Specifically, 1) poor customer retention; 2) increased costs, reduced operational efficiency; and 3) negative reputation, loss sales.
-To help you understand the consequences of a bad customer delivery experience, click here for a detail explanation of the 3 major costs to your business.
+Specifically:

 “The key is to set realistic customer expectations, and then not to just meet them, but to exceed them—preferably in unexpected and helpful ways.”